TABLE OF CONTENTS

 Remove a teacher: Click into the appropriate cell and press delete on the keyboard.

-Edit teacher priority: Double-click onto the teacher code cell, select the desired priority from the teacher pop up box and Apply.
+Edit teacher priority: Double-click on the teacher code cell, select the desired priority from the teacher pop-up box and Apply.

 Was this article helpful?